tylercondon/anchovies/README.md

 ## Work Log
 This is the steps of what I have done over three days.
 ### Day 1
-What I am doing is fixing a bug in the program.
+I had to download a bunch of programs.
+That took hours then I started to reasherch on how to use the raspberry pi and I found diy hacking that had a great tutorial on how to bild a voice recognition program but it had bugs and I am still fixing them.
 ### Day 2
-Today I have been writing more of my report.
+Today I am writing more of my report. the voice recognition is working. but I haven't got the lights to work yet.
 ### Day 3
-Today I finished the program and I am just finishing up the report.
+Today I finished the program the light works and I am just finishing up the report.

 ## Conclusion
 I have finished project anchovies.
 (That is what I called it ).
 It was a complete success.
 I was able to make an LED light turn on with a voice command.
 It was hard but I know that it paid off.
 Thank you to my dad he is a software engineer and helped me a lot during the experiment.